Optimal $L^2$ Extensions of Openness Type: A Product Property for Minimal L2 Extensions

 \begin{definition} Let $U$ be an open set in $\CC^n$ and let $f,g\in\calO(U)$.
-Given $x\in U$ and $k\in\NN$, if $\pd^\alpha f(x)=\pd^\alpha g(x)$ for all multi-order $\alpha\in\NN^n$ with $|\alpha|\leq k$, then we say ``$f$ coincides with $g$ up to order $k$ at $x$''.
+Given $x\in U$ and $k\in\NN$, if $\pd^\alpha f(x)=\pd^\alpha g(x)$ for all multi-order $\alpha\in\NN^n$ with $|\alpha|\leqslant k$, then we say ``$f$ coincides with $g$ up to order $k$ at $x$''.
 If $f$ coincides with the zero function up to order $k$ at $x$, then we say ``$f$ vanishes up to order $k$ at $x$''.

 Obviously, $f$ vanishes up to order $k$ at $x$ if and only if $[f]_x\in\frakm_x^{k+1}$, in which $\frakm_x$ is the unique maximal ideal of $\calO_x$.
-These concepts can be extended to holomorphic sections of holomorphic vector bundles in obvious ways. \end{definition}
+These concepts can be extended to holomorphic sections of vector bundles in an obvious way. \end{definition}